Clock icon

 Interactions with other drugs

-• CNS depressants: If your dog is taking other drugs that depress the central nervous system such as barbiturates (phenobarbital), using them alongside acepromazine can have an additive effect.
+• CNS depressants: If your dog is taking other drugs that depress the central nervous system, such as barbiturates (phenobarbital), using them alongside acepromazine can have an additive effect.
 This means your dog may become overly sedated.
 Your vet will likely reduce the doses of these other medications if acepromazine is being used.

 • Propranolol: Combining acepromazine with propranolol, a medication often used to treat heart conditions, can lead to increased levels of both drugs in your dog's system.
-This can be risky, so consult your vet for proper dosing.

 • Antacids: Antacids may decrease the effectiveness of acepromazine.
 Therefore, it is recommended to avoid giving antacids within two hours of administering acepromazine.

-Acepromazine is commonly used in dogs as a pre-anesthetic to provide sedation and calmness before procedures.
+In summary, acepromazine is commonly used in dogs as a pre-anesthetic to provide sedation and calmness before procedures.
 Its sedative effects can also help dogs in stressful situations, like travel or vet visits.
-Follow your veterinarian’s instructions carefully for dosage and administration, and be aware of potential drug interactions or side effects.
+Follow your veterinarianโ€™s instructions carefully for dosage and administration, and be aware of potential drug interactions or side effects.
 Always inform your vet about any medications your dog is taking before giving acepromazine, and monitor for any reactions.

 If you have any questions, please contact your veterinarian.